Sharon Luengo

-Sharon Raquel Luengo González (born in Maracaibo, Venezuela on September 16, 1971) is a Venezuelan model and beauty pageant titleholder who competed as Miss Costa Oriental in her country's national beauty pageant Miss Venezuela, obtaining the Photogenic award and the title of Miss World Venezuela.
+Sharon Raquel Luengo González (born September 16, 1971) is a Venezuelan model and beauty pageant titleholder who competed as Miss Costa Oriental in her country's national beauty pageant Miss Venezuela, obtaining the Photogenic award and the title of Miss World Venezuela.
+She also won Miss Model of the World 1990.

 As her nation's official representative to the Miss World pageant held in London, United Kingdom on November 8, 1990, she won the Photogenic award for the second time and became 2nd runner-up to eventual winner, Gina Tolleson of the United States.

 She previously won Model of the World 1990, a beauty pageant held in Taipei, Taiwan, on June 18, 1990.